 A committee appointed by the Fermilab director will select the most outstanding work.
 The recipient is notified in May and is invited to present the work in a talk at the annual Fermilab Users’ Meeting in June.
 The recipient of the award receives a certificate of recognition and a check for $4,000 from URA.

-All nomination material should be sent in electronic form (pdf or plain text is preferred) to the e-mail address email@example.com by date to be announced.
+All nomination material should be sent in electronic form (pdf or plain text is preferred) to the e-mail address email@example.com by 2018 date TBD.

 Photo credit (above): The Fermi National Accelerator Laboratory